Digitaliko/sendvelo/approval-tool/docs/MARKETING_PLAN.md

 ## Executive Summary

-SendVelo is the first ChatGPT-native approval tool that allows users to send AI-generated content for review and approval directly from ChatGPT.
+Thumbway is the first ChatGPT-native approval tool that allows users to send AI-generated content for review and approval directly from ChatGPT.
 Our unique position as a ChatGPT MCP tool gives us first-mover advantage in a rapidly growing market of AI-assisted workflows.

 **Key Differentiators**:
 - ✅ **First-mover advantage**: No direct competitors in ChatGPT approval space